Information for Contractors, Developers and Oversize/Overmass Heavy Vehicles (OSOM)

 How to access NorthConnex?

-To access NorthConnex you will need to apply for a NorthConnex Work Access Permit.
+To access NorthConnex you will need to apply for a NorthConnex Authority To Work (ATW).
 This involves registering your company, getting inducted and applying for the permit.

 Please refer to steps 1, 2 and 3 below.